mdipierro/mdpcl/README.md

         return c;
     }

 Notice variables are declared via "new_int" or similar pseudo-function.
 Use "new_ptr_float" to define a "float*" or "new_ptr_ptr_long" for a "long**", etc. The getcode allows to pass constants defined in the code ("n" in the example).
+You must define the types of function arguments in the decorator "c99".
+The return type is inferred from the type of the object being returned (you must retrun a variable defined within the function or None/void).
+You can decorate more than one function and get the complete code.

-## Convert Python Code into C99 Code and Compile it
+## Convert Python Code into C99 Code and compile it in real time (with ezpyinline)

     from mdpcl import Compiler, ezpy
     c99 = Compiler(filter=ezpy)